openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Plugin.md

 Inference Engine Plugin usually represents a wrapper around a backend.
 Backends can be:
 - OpenCL-like backend (e.g. clDNN library) for GPU devices.
-- MKLDNN backend for Intel CPU devices.
+- oneDNN backend for Intel CPU devices.
 - NVIDIA cuDNN for NVIDIA GPUs.

 The responsibility of Inference Engine Plugin: